datnguyenner/amazing-co/README.md

 - If a child node does not exist then a new node will be created and added to the existing parent
 - The new parent must exist in DB or you will get a 304 Not Modified.

+Additional Info:
-All data are stored using key/value pair
+- All data are stored using key/value pair
+- Unit test are added but will only work if redis server is running.
+For improvement I can mock redis in the test
+- jars are added to this repo so no need to build
+- I also provided a sample tree to quickly test persisted nodes http://localhost:8080/useTestData

+          A
+        /    \
+       B      C
+    /  | \    | \
+   D   E  F   G  H
+                 /|\
+                I J K